Faith in Life’s Trials: Finding Strength and Peace Through Psalms

-I share this with you today in case your mind ever gets messy too.
-If so, I invite you to join me to…
+I share this today in case your personal trials, or the trials in the world, are affecting you as they were impacting me yesterday.
+I invite you to join me to...

 pause. breathe. pray.